 Three Months Ended March 31,

-2018 2017
+2019 2018

-Dividend declared per share \$ 0.30 \$ 0.20
+Dividend declared per share \$ 0.40 \$ 0.30

-Total amount \$ 12,644 \$ 8,248
+Total amount \$ 17,180 \$ 12,644

-As of March 31, 2018 and December 31, 2017, accrued dividends totaled \$12.6 million and \$8.3 million, respectively.
+As of March 31, 2019 and December 31, 2018, accrued dividends totaled \$17.2 million and \$12.8 million, respectively.

-The declaration of any future cash dividends is at the discretion of the Board of Directors and will depend on, among other things, the Company's financial condition, results of operations, capital requirements, business conditions, statutory requirements of Delaware law, and other factors that the Board of Directors may deem relevant, as well as a determination that cash dividends are in the best interests of the stockholders.
+The declaration of any future cash dividends is at the discretion of the Board of Directors and will depend on, among other things, the Company's financial condition, results of operations, capital requirements, business conditions, and other factors that the Board of Directors may deem relevant, as well as a determination that cash dividends are in the best interests of the stockholders.

-The Company anticipates that cash used for future dividend payments will come from its current domestic cash and cash generated from ongoing U.S. operations.
-In addition, the Company currently plans to repatriate cash from its Bermuda subsidiary to fund future dividends and continue to indefinitely reinvest its earnings from other foreign subsidiaries.
+The Company anticipates that cash used for future dividend payments will come from its current domestic cash, cash generated from ongoing U.S. operations, and cash repatriated from its Bermuda subsidiary.
+Earnings from other foreign subsidiaries will continue to be indefinitely reinvested.